AyushiUrkude22/MKPITS_Ayushi_Urkude_Java_Nov_2020/Core_Java_Practice/README.md

 #### Program 662)BoxModel.html
 The CSS box model is essentially a box that wraps around every HTML element.
 It consists of: margins, borders, padding, and the actual content.
 The image below illustrates the box model.

+#### Program 663)Bootstrap4GridSystem.html
+Bootstrap's grid system is built with flexbox and allows up to 12 columns across the page.

+#### Program 664)BootstrapMkmits.html
+Bootstrap Mkmits example.

+#### Program 665)StripedTable.html
+By adding the .table-striped class, you will get stripes on rows within the <tbody> as seen in the following example

+#### Program 666)BorderedTable.html
+By adding the .table-bordered class, you will get borders surrounding every element and rounded corners around the entire table as seen in the following example

+#### Program 667)HoverTable.html
+By adding the .table-hover class, a light gray background will be added to rows while the cursor hovers over them, as seen in the following example

+#### Program 668)CondensedTable.html
+By adding the .table-condensed class, row padding is cut in half to condense the table. as seen in the following example.
+This is useful if you want any denser information.

+#### Program 669)DangerousOrPotentiallyNegativeAction.html
+Indicates a dangerous or potentially negative action These classes can be applied to <tr>, <td> or <th>.

+#### Program 670)ResponsiveTables.html
+By wrapping any .table in .table-responsive class, you will make the table scroll horizontally up to small devices (under 768px).
+When viewing on anything larger than 768px wide, you will not see any difference in these tables.

+#### Program 671)Tables.html
+Bootstrap provides a clean layout for building tables.
+Some of the table elements supported by Bootstrap.

+#### Program 672)LeftAlignedLabelsForm.html
+The form controls in this layout are stacked with left-aligned labels on the top.

+#### Program 673)HorizontalFormLayout.html
+Also, be sure to apply the class .col-form-label on the <label> elements, so that they're vertically centered with their associated form controls.
+Let's check out an example:

+#### Program 674)InlineFormLayout.html
+Creating Inline Form Layout.

+#### Program 675)StaticFormControl.html
+Creating Static Form Control.

+#### Program 676)StaticFormControl1.html
+Placement of Checkboxes and Radios
+Checkboxes and radio buttons can be placed either stacked or inline.
+Stacked Checkboxes and Radios.

+#### Program 677)Form.html
+Inline Checkboxes and Radios.

+#### Program 678)JavaScriptFramework.html
+javascript framework : angular ,reactjs , bootstrap etc.

+#### Program 679)HelloInJavaScript.html
+Write a program to print hello in javascript

+#### Program 680)AdditionOf2No.html
+Write a program to print addition of 2 no.

+#### Program 681)JsFunctionToAdd2No.html
+create a js function to add 2 no.

+#### Program 682)Accept2NoFromTheUser.html
+create a js function to accept 2 no. from the user and then display the addition

+#### Program 683)AddUsingGetElementByIdFunction.html
+create a html form to accept 2 no. and then add using getElementbyid function.

+#### Program 684)DocumentFormElement.html
+create a html form to accept 2 no. and then add it using by document.form.element.

+#### Program 685)Accept3Subject.html
+create a form to accept 3 subject marks and then display total ,percentage and grade.

+#### Program 686)FunctionReturningAValue.html
+create an example of function returning a value.

+#### Program 687)LoginFunction.html
+create a login function and if user enter username as admin and password as admin then display "login successfull " other wise display "invalid username or password" and display message "enter name " if user leaves the username text box blank.